mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

             intro?](#retro-gaming-as-a-fund-of-knowledge---move-to-intro)
     -   [Mantle of the Expert as a processes drama](#mantle-of-the-expert-as-a-processes-drama)
--   [Review of relevant barriers to participating in coding practices emerging in the literature](#review-of-relevant-barriers-to-participating-in-coding-practices-emerging-in-the-literature)
-    -   [Barrier: Paucity on research on designing for face to face learning communities of novice game makers - MOVE?](#barrier-paucity-on-research-on-designing-for-face-to-face-learning-communities-of-novice-game-makers---move)
-    -   [Barrier - limited leaner choice in process](#barrier---limited-leaner-choice-in-process)
-    -   [Cultural / Identity barriers to participation in ...](#cultural-identity-barriers-to-participation-in)
-        -   [Barrier - Identity and computer
-            cultures](#barrier---identity-and-computer-cultures)
 -   [Studies with pedagogies addressing barriers to do with identity and computer cultures](#studies-with-pedagogies-addressing-barriers-to-do-with-identity-and-computer-cultures)
-    -   [Barriers - Unsuitable technical tools and support documentation](#barriers---unsuitable-technical-tools-and-support-documentation)
-    -   [Barrier - unfamiliarity with support
-        practices](#barrier---unfamiliarity-with-support-practices)
 -   [Pedagogies from coding for learning community - K12
     focused](#pedagogies-from-coding-for-learning-community---k12-focused)
     -   [Also See this writing and